 Duties of AuthorsReporting standards

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.Data Access and Retention
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.Data Access, Retention and Reproducibility

 Authors are asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.
 Authors are responsible for data reproducibility.Originality and Plagiarism